What is an Orthotic?

 - Interpretation of your history of injury and functional requirements including footwear.

-- Examination by and experienced Physiotherapists or Chiropodists which considers biomechanics and factors contributing to your pain and the role for treatment and corrective exercises.
+- Examination by an experienced Physiotherapists or Chiropodists which considers biomechanics and factors contributing to your pain and the role of treatment and corrective exercises.

 - The GaitScan™ results which may indicate abnormal foot mechanics which contribute to your pain.

 If we identify abnormal foot function that correlates to your symptoms, we can use the GaitScan™ data to help prescribe custom foot orthotics to correct the problem.

 Does the effectiveness of my orthotics rely on the type of shoes I wear?